arashnrim/upgrade/README.md

 2. Install Cocoapods on your device by using `sudo gem install cocoapods` in Terminal.
 3. Navigate to the Xcode folder of Upgrade (`Upgrade/Upgrade/`).
 4. Enter `pod install` in Terminal.

+## Cloning via Xcode
+1. Open Xcode and select "Clone an existing project".
+2. Enter `https://github.com/arashnrim/Upgrade.git` in the text field.
+3. Select Clone and choose the branch `dev` to checkout to.
+4. Save the project somewhere accessible.

+*Optional, but just in case:*

+5. Install Cocoapods on your device by using `sudo gem install cocoapods` in Terminal.
+6. Navigate to the Xcode folder of Upgrade (`Upgrade/Upgrade/`).
+7. Enter `pod install` in Terminal.

 ### Using the Xcode Project